cubicbyte/reddit-account-generator/README.md

 ---

 **Disclaimer:** Please use this script responsibly and abide by Reddit's terms of service.
 Automated account creation might be against Reddit's policies, and using this script could potentially lead to consequences.
-The creators and maintainers of this project are not responsible for any misuse or damages caused by its usage.
+The creator and maintainers of this project are not responsible for any misuse or damages caused by its usage.